Customer Case Studies

 Interestingly, the customer also realized that the data in Splunk could also detect fraud and money laundering.

-Though not in the initial project scope, Keos follow on to participate in the money laundering detection effort.
+Though not in the initial project scope, Keos stuck around to participate in the money laundering detection effort.

-The largest bank in the United States retained Keos resources manage their numerous ultra-large Splunk stacks.
+The largest bank in the United States retained Keos resources to manage their numerous ultra-large Splunk stacks.

 The reason for the high turnover is due to the project size, girth, and the bank’s use of internal proprietary tools needed to automate their Splunk deployments.

-These internal tools are not publicly available and there are not classes or training for consultants to learn.
+These internal tools are not publicly available and there are no classes or training for consultants to learn.

 The only survivors who could provide the resources needed by this demanding customer were Keos employees.